givemebedtime/bicycle_flowscore/README.md

-Need to Create your own credentials.json file that store your secret private api key
+Need to get your own credentials.json file that store your secret private api key in Google Sheets settings